$\mathbb{Q}$-Fano threefolds with three birational Mori fiber structures: Excluding maximal centers on

 and

 Combining these with $(K_S \cdot \Gamma) = 2 \deg \Gamma = 1$, we get $(\Gamma^2) = -2 + r \le -3/2$. \end{proof}

 \begin{Prop} No curve on $X'$ is a maximal center. \end{Prop}

-\begin{proof} By Lemma \ref{lem:exclcurveX'}, it is enough to exclude a curve $\Gamma$ degree $1/2$ which does not pass through $\msp'_3$.
-We keep preceding notation.
+\begin{proof} By Lemma \ref{lem:exclcurveX'}, it is enough to exclude a curve $\Gamma$ of degree $1/2$ which does not pass through $\msp'_3$.
+We keep the above notation.
 We assume that $\Gamma$ is a maximal center.
-Then there is a movable linear system $\mcH \subset |n A|$ on $X$ such that $\mult_{\Gamma} \mcH > n$.
+An extremal divisorial extraction (between terminal $3$-folds) centered along a curve is unique, if it exists, and it is generically the blowup along $\Gamma$.
+Hence there is a movable linear system $\mcH \subset \left| - n K_{X'} \right|$ on $X'$ such that $\mult_{\Gamma} \mcH > n$.
 Let $S$ be a general member of $\mcM$ so that we have

 where $\mcL$ is the movable part of $\mcH|_S$ and $\gamma \ge \mult_{\Gamma} \mcH/n > 1$.
 This is possible since the base locus of $\mcM$ does not contain a curve other than $\Gamma$.
 Let $L$ be a $\mbQ$-divisor on $S$ such that $n L \in \mcL$.
 Note that $(L^2) \ge 0$ since $L$ is nef.
 We get